plainsignal/llmstxt/README.md

-# LLMsTxt Generator – Chrome Extension
+# LLMs.Txt Generator

-Scan your `sitemap.xml`, convert pages & live sites to LLM-optimized Markdown, and export instantly.
-It generates llms-full.txt which includes all the links.
-It can be used as `llms.txt` file as well.
+LLMsTxt Generator is a Chrome Extension.
+It scans your `sitemap.xml`, convert pages & live sites to LLM-optimized Markdown files, and export them in a single zip file.
+It generates an overall `llms.txt` file which includes all the links and additionally generates one `llms-full.txt` per page.
 If you want to be precise, you can remove unrelated links from the generated `txt` file.

 ---